NIKOtheWolFox/FurAffinityClassifier/README.md

 }
 ```
 GUI application create and update this file by clicking "Save Setting" button, but you can create it manually.<br>
+Console application create and update this file by execute "FurAffinityClassifier --change-setting [param]", of course you can create it manually.<br>
 If you make setting file by using this app, order of content can be differ from above example.
 This is derived from JSON processor library behavior.

 ## How application works